djorlando24/pyLabDataLogger/README.md

 - There is a new script `monitor_devices.py` which will live-graph the first channel of every device to the screen while also logging to HDF5.
 - Improved handling of Arduino serial devices
 - Bug fixes for Omron K3HB series process meters
-- Added support for BK Precision 168xx power supplies
+- Added support for BK Precision 168xx power supplies, AND G-series precision balances.

 **As of v1.1.3 Windows Subsystem for Linux 2 is confirmed supported**